yeahhoo/projects/configuration-profiles/docker-mongo/README.md

 docker network create my-mongo-cluster
 ```

+After that you can launch docker-compose or create containers manually, pick the way appropriate for you:

+**Manual creating**

 3) Add Secondary Nodes:
 ```sh
 docker run -d -p 30002:27017 --name mongo2 --net my-mongo-cluster docker-mongo